b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 functions (or at least I do), although we tend to tweak them a little to adjust them to the ever changing needs.

-In this task I want you to change the `drawColPerc` (or your own solution to
+In this task I want you to change the `drawColPerc` from
-@sec:compare_categ_data_ex3) from @sec:compare_categ_data_ex3_solution.
-You can
+@sec:compare_categ_data_ex3_solution (or your own solution to
-name the new function, e.g. `drawColPerc2` (wow, how original).
+@sec:compare_categ_data_ex3).
+You can name the new function, e.g. `drawColPerc2`
+(wow, how original).
 The new function should accept among others a bigger data frame (like `dfEyeColorFull`).
-Inside it runs `runCategTestsGetPVals` we developed in
-@sec:compare_categ_data_ex5_solution (with multiplicity correction).
-Then it should draw the stacked barplots (it draws one stacked barplot for each data frame, the drawings should be set in one column, but in multiple rows).
+Inside it runs `runCategTestsGetPVals` we developed in @sec:compare_categ_data_ex5_solution (with multiplicity correction).
+Then it should draw the stacked barplots (it draws one stacked barplot for each data frame, the drawings should be set in one column, but in multiple rows, so a graph under a graph).
 If the distribution in a data frame is statistically significant add a stroke (`strokewidth` argument) to the barplot.

 ## Solutions - Comparisons of Categorical Data  {#sec:compare_categ_data_exercises_solutions}